What is 5-HTP and Why Was It Banned?

 The body makes 5-hydroxytryptophan (5-HTP) from an essential amino acid called L-tryptophan, which is naturally found in red meat, poultry, eggs, and dairy.

 After tryptophan is converted to 5-HTP, it can be further converted into the neurotransmitter serotonin.
 Therefore, the amino acid tryptophan and 5-HTP are called serotonin precursors since they are used to make the final product, serotonin.
-Serotonin relays signals between nerve cells in the central nervous system and regulates mood, appetite, behavior, among other important aspects affecting our overall health.
+Serotonin relays signals between nerve cells in the central nervous system and regulates mood, appetite, and behavior, among other important aspects affecting our overall health.
 As you may know, low serotonin levels can lead to depression, sleep problems, anxiety, and unwanted weight gain.
 The beneficial effects of 5-HTP are due to its ability to increase serotonin levels in the body.

 As mentioned above, tryptophan is found in foods.
-However, eating foods that contain neurotransmitter precursors like the amino acid L-tryptophan does not raise serotonin levels in the body by very much.
+However, eating foods that contain neurotransmitter precursors like the amino acid L-tryptophan does not raise serotonin levels in the body very much.
 For this reason, 5-HTP dietary supplements are available to support serotonin synthesis.
 These supplements are commercially produced from an African plant called Griffonia simplicifolia.

 One thing to keep in mind is that 5-HTP is a herbal supplement, and the U.S. Food and Drug Administration (FDA) does not regulate supplements the same way they do with prescription medications.
 Therefore, for 5-HTP or any other supplements, there is not enough data to prove or invalidate the supplement’s side effects and effectiveness.